smartdevicelink/sdl_evolution/proposals/0216-widget-support.md

 #### Deprecate existing params

 With the above change, it will be possible to deprecate existing parameters in `RegisterAppInterfaceResponse`.
-Regarding `SetDisplayLayout`, it makes sense to deprecate this RPC and include `layout` and color scheme parameters into `Show` RPC (see section "Window manipulation").
+Regarding `SetDisplayLayout`, it makes sense to deprecate this RPC and include `layout` template and color scheme parameters into `Show` RPC (see section "Window manipulation").
 Deprecation is valid as all parameters are replaced in favor of display capability over system capability.
-Adding the parameters into the `Show` RPC has benefits of synchronizing layout/color changes with content changes.
+Adding the parameters into the `Show` RPC has benefits of synchronizing template/color changes with content changes.

 ```xml
 <function name="RegisterAppInterface" functionID="RegisterAppInterfaceID" messagetype="response" since="1.0">